chseeling/rpi_cluster/README.md

 * Installation of Hadoop File System, Spark, Thrift Server, MPI

 The cluster will have 1 master node (clustpi01) and 4 slave nodes (clustpi02-05).
-Only the master node wll be connected to the home wifi router.
+Only the master node will be connected to the home wifi router.
 The slaves nodes and the master node are connected via a switch and they form a subnet with the master being a DHCP server and gateway.

 **Important Note: Instructions are just what worked from me, they are not optimised, nor can I guarantee that they will work for you.
 You must do your own research and apply what suits your setuup and requirements.**